-Don't worry if you haven't done much for a while – the exercises are gentle and easy to follow.
+Do not worry if you have not done much exercise for a while, the exercises are gentle and easy to follow.

 Wear loose, comfortable clothing and keep some water handy.
 Build up slowly and aim to gradually increase the repetitions of each exercise over time.

 Try to do these exercises at least twice a week and combine them with the other routines in this series:

 Improves neck mobility and flexibility.